michaeljennings/carpenter/README.md

 Occasionally you may need to add buttons or links to each row, or to the top of the table.
 To do this we use actions.

-To add an action to the table use the `action` method.
+To add an action to the table, or retrieve and existing action, use the `action` method.
 The first parameter is a key for the action and the second is the position in the table.
 By default the actions go to the top of the table but to put them at the end of the row pass the position as the second argument.

 ```php
 $table->action('create');